Japan Travel Advice

 Political demonstrations of a pro-nationalist are becoming more common in many areas of Japan, and they can involve hostility to foreign tourists.
 Be cautious of developments in demonstrations and if you become aware of any protests, leave the area if possible.

-Sexual assault and rape on foreign nationals in Japan do happen regularly, particularly on public transport and in built up areas.
-Reports of inappropriate touching of female passengers on commuter trains are fairly common especially with young female tourists.
+Sexual assaults and rapes on foreign nationals in Japan do happen regularly, particularly on public transport and in built-up areas.
+Reports of inappropriate touching of female passengers on commuter trains are fairly common, especially with young female tourists.
 The Japanese police advise that in the event that you are being touched or sexually harassed, you shout out loud to attract attention and ask a member of the train staff to call the Police.

-Japanese has a close diplomatic relationship with the United States and has strong involvement in such organisations as the United Nations.
+Japan has a close diplomatic relationship with the United States and has strong involvement in organisations such as the United Nations.
 In the Cold War, Japan took a part in the Western world's confrontation of the Soviet Union in East Asia.
 Japan also has close ties to the European Union.
 There has been a general feeling among both Chinese and Japanese society of distrust and dislike towards each other, this follows political and diplomatic issues in the past between China and Japan.
-There are tensions due to worries of future territorial disputes which could lead to conflict in the region.
+There are tensions due to worries of future territorial disputes, which could lead to conflict in the region.

 To legally drive in Japan, you must hold an International Driving Permit.
 If you stay in Japan for longer than one year, you will have to apply for a Japanese driving licence.

 Earthquakes and other natural disasters have left roads in certain rural areas of Japan unworthy of travelling on, even for short periods of time.
 However, all the roads are well-maintained, and are repaired in a quick manor.
 June through to December is cyclone season and as such, you should be extra cautious and be prepared during this time.

 Earthquakes in Japan